eliorabaev/CarRental.com/README.md

 # Car Rental Project

-This README provides an overview of the Car Rental project, a comprehensive application for managing car rentals.
+A comprehensive application for managing car rentals inventory.
 It utilizes Object-Oriented Programming (OOP) principles with a hierarchical class structure, polymorphism, collection management, and data serialization for a robust and flexible system.
 The application features a user-friendly graphical interface.

 # **Features**